Josphat28/Excel_Project_Data_Analytics/Project_2-Analysis/README.md

 ### Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset is available in [Resources Folder](/0_Resources), which provides a foundation for analyzing data using Excel.

 It includes detailed information on: